copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Enchanting a mundane harp, flute, whistle, or drum will identify the magical counterpart it turns into.
 (Not so for tooled horns or sacks, which could turn into different items and are ambiguous).
+- Dipping for Excalibur can only be done at level 5 if the hero is a Knight who has never abused their alignment.
+Otherwise, the minimum level is 10.

 ### Interface changes